Archives by Month:

 Posted on Dec 17, 2020 in

 An all-white goose with an orange-pink bill and legs, and black wing tips especially visible in flight.
 A visitor to Hawai’i from North America in winter months.
+The map below shows hotspots along our birding trails where you might see this bird.

 sharp-tailed sandpiper